 Not necessarily!
 Pre-adult fleas can survive for up to 140 days within their protective pupa.
 When you or your pets are absent from home for extended periods of time, these adult fleas remain in the pupae because no host is available.
-As soon as you or your pet returns home, these fleas will emerge in large numbers and jump onto cats, dogs, and even people in the search for a blood meal.
-Vibrations (from walking) and/or increased carbon dioxide (from breathing) will trigger the emergence of fleas from their pupae.
+As soon as you or your pet returns home, these fleas emerge in large numbers and jump onto cats, dogs, and even people in the search for a blood meal.
+Vibrations (from walking) and/or increased carbon dioxide (from breathing) triggers the fleas to emerge from their pupae.

 Why does my dog still have fleas after treating him and the environment?

-The apparent failure of treatment almost always results from improper application of the preventive, inadequate treatment of the home, or exposure to other infested pets or environments.
+The apparent failure of treatment is almost always the result of improper application of the preventive, inadequate treatment of the home, or exposure to other infested pets or environments.
 There is no evidence of fleas developing resistance to insecticides, especially topical flea preventives that contain a sterilizing agent or IGR in addition to the adulticide.
 Most of these problems can be overcome by using a veterinarian-recommended flea preventive product on your dog in addition to treating your home.

 © Copyright 2022 LifeLearn Inc. Used and/or modified with permission under license.